astrid5825/sep10-freedom-project/blog/entry07.md

 context, I don't know why entry 5 & 6 are missing as of writing this.
 But I'll rewrite it when I can.

 # Expo and Feedback
 The Expo was fun, personally I was scared that the website wasn't enough but people still enjoyed my website, which is all I care about.
 I didn't get much feedback, but a lot of questions, which is Ok.
+I enjoyed answering them and showing off my ideas to people.

 # Elevator pitch
 I talked about..